haneure/isihape/README.md

 # isihape
 An app for Medical Institution such as Hospital to manage their data.
-Including Admin, Doctors, Labs, and Patients.
+Including functionality for Admin, Doctors, Labs, and Patients management.

 # Preview
 <p align="center">